ScientiaEtVeritas/carsten/README.md

 ==========

 Carsten allows you to **carst** stuff.
-Ok, more in detail: The idea is to cast URLs within your network to a receiver.
+Ok, more in detail: The idea is to cast things within your network to a receiver.
 A receiver can be anything.
 A TV, a projector, a Tablet.

 How we use Carsten currently: